Lucadev1337/Developer-Portfolio/README.md

 👻 My open-source **Developer Portfolio**.

-➡️ If you use this project as a template credits would be appreciated!
+➡️ If you're using this Project as a template Credits would be appreciated!
 ![picture](https://raw.githubusercontent.com/saadeghi/saadeghi/master/dino.gif)
 <br />
 <br />